Frame Runners are a great piece of mobility equipment that allow for greater movement and freedom.

-The Utah Assistive Technology Program (UATP) is part of the Center for Persons with Disabilities at Utah State University.
+The Utah Assistive Technology Program (UATP) is part of the Institute for Disability Research, Policy and Practice at Utah State University.
 Our mission is to put assistive technology into the hands of people who need it.
 We also help people afford those devices.
 Our goal is to promote independence in education, employment, and community settings.

 We serve individuals with disabilities of all ages throughout the state of Utah.
 Our job is to provide assistive technology devices and services, as well as train parents, children with disabilities, professional service providers, and university students about assistive technology.
 We coordinate our services with community organizations and others who provide independence-related supports.